 Solution

 After reading this, you might be tempted to disable or restrict sharing files with private emails.
-While such practice is good in theory, it could result in your employees bypassing the limitations by using unauthorized file-sharing services, which leads to Shadow IT.
+While such practice is good in theory, it could result in your employees bypassing the limitations by using unauthorized file-sharing services, which leads to shadow IT.

 Tricent provides visibility into how many files are shared with private emails and lets you remove unwanted access in bulk.